 Extra-Large

-Coming to extra-large RVs, they are over 40 feet in length and can even weigh over 40000 pounds.
-These big Class A motorhomes can be quite expensive to detail, costing you around $400 to $600.
+Extra-large RVs are over 40 feet long and weigh over 40000 pounds.
+These big Class A motorhomes can be pretty expensive to detail, costing you around $400 to $600.

 Cost Depending On Interior Detailing

-For basic detailing, the interior can cost you around $10 to $12 per foot.
-However, if you add more services, the final cost will end up being quite high.
-So if you want to get a high-quality spotting treatment or maybe service your leather furniture, make sure that you have enough money in your pocket.
+So, if you want to get a high-quality spotting treatment or maybe service your leather furniture, ensure you have enough money in your pocket.

-While normal servicing includes cleaning your appliances, carpets, bathrooms, and even kitchen, a complete interior detailing can cost up to $25 per square foot.
+While regular servicing includes cleaning your appliances, carpets, bathrooms, and kitchen, a complete interior detailing can cost up to $25 per square foot.

-Since it is quite easy to vacuum a small space, you can always choose to clean your RV yourself.
-Not only will your vehicle remain clean, but you will end up paying less on your annual RV detailing.
+Since it is pretty easy to vacuum a small space, you can always choose to clean your RV yourself.
+Not only will your vehicle remain clean, but you will also pay less for your annual RV detailing.

 Where Should You Get Your RV Detailing From?

-Although it might sound quite tedious to take your RV from one place to another for just a clean-up, it will prove to be beneficial in the long run.
+Although it might sound quite tedious to take your RV from one place to another for a clean-up, it will be beneficial in the long run.
 Don’t you want your beloved RV to keep running for a long time?

 How to Spend Less on RV Detailing?